Skip to main content

 Frequently Asked Questions

-Anyone can apply for a Te Kāinga apartment but applications are prioritised based on the following criteria:
+Anyone can apply for a Te Kāinga apartment.

-• People on incomes under $95,000 for an individual and $150,000 for a couple or family who are not eligible for income related rent.
+• People on incomes under $95,000 for an individual and under $150,000 for a couple or family, who are not eligible for income related rent.

 • People who do not own their own home.